How to Confirm a Job Interview

 Map the Directions

 When you're interviewing in a location you're not familiar with making sure you map your directions.
-Your smartphone apps, MapQuest and Google Maps are excellent resources for getting directions and for mapping the location where you need to go.
+The mapping apps on your smartphone or Google Maps are excellent resources for getting directions and for mapping the location where you need to go.

 Plan on Extra Time